 relevant agency policies and procedures;

 legal principles, practices and procedures in Connecticut;

 legal research techniques;

 Considerable ability to

 analyze and organize technical data and coordinate elements of legal cases.

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Three (3) years experience in the practice of law.
+Three (3) years of experience in the practice of law.

-Must be admitted to practice law in the State of Connecticut or be lawfully engaged in the practice of law as a principal means of livelihood for five out of the last seven years in a reciprocal jurisdiction in accordance with Section 2-13 of the Connecticut Practice Book and obtain membership in the Connecticut Bar within six months of appointment.
+Incumbents in this class must be admitted to practice law in the State of Connecticut or be lawfully engaged in the practice of law as a principal means of livelihood for five (5) out of the last seven (7) years in a reciprocal jurisdiction in accordance with Section 2-13 of the Connecticut Practice Book and obtain membership in the Connecticut Bar within six (6) months of appointment.